hazzazi/hello-world/HowTo.md

 * The first *myproject/* is the root directory, a container for your project.
 * *manage.py:* A command-line utility that lets you interact with this Django project in various ways.
 For example, you can run a server by typing *manage.py runserver*.
 * The inner *myproject/*: contains the basic files of the project, here you can configure the global settings, define URLs, etc.
+* At the *settings.py*: here we add a reference to any new app, middleware, a reference to the used DB and other things.
 * *wsgi.py*: An entry-point for WSGI-compatible web servers to serve your project.
 For example, Django is shipped with light weight server, if instead, you need to use an alternative, then you need to specify the configuration in this file.

 Django should work now !, change the directory to the outer *myproject*, then run: